Student Leadership and Public Speaking Event in Rome

-On behalf of the New European Speech, Debate, and Acting Association, the American Overseas School of Rome invites the following international schools to the NESDA Spring 2026 Tournament
+On behalf of the New European Speech, Debate, and Acting Association, the American Overseas School of Rome welcomed the following international schools to the NESDA Spring 2026 Tournament:

 American School of Barcelona